rutuja-palekar/responsive-pages/readme.md

 - Visual Studio Code (VS Code)

-## Steps to Run the Form Locally
+## Steps to Run the Project Locally

 1. **Download the Project Files**

-- Open the following link in your web browser: [Responsive Pages](https://github.com/rutuja-palekar/logicloop-assignment)
+- Open the following link in your web browser: [Responsive Pages](https://github.com/rutuja-palekar/responsive-pages)
 - Click on the "Code" button and select "Download ZIP" from the dropdown menu.
 - The ZIP file will be downloaded to your computer, typically in the Downloads folder.